CharlotteWeirich/SBAT/README.md

 - allow pagination with one text of context
 - add an option for keyboard shortcuts and for setting those
 - expand pagination option for more texts of context
+- fix the shortcut function bug that occurs when clicking it multiple times

 To do:
 - implement a welcome page and hide the settings when they're not needed